geneweb/geneweb.github.io/source/binaries/gwd.md

 Module used for registering plug-ins to Gwd.

 ### Request module
-The main interface between the Geneweb core and the rest of the world.
+The main interface between the GeneWeb core and the rest of the world.

 ### GedPluginDep module
 Calculates the load order of the different plugins.